micmejia/bible-dump/NKJV/Joshua/Josh 8.md

 And all the people of war who _were_ with him went up and drew near; and they came before the city and camped on the north side of Ai.
 Now a valley _lay_ between them and Ai.

 ###### 12
-So he took about five thousand men and set them in ambush between Bethel and Ai, on the west side of [^a]the city.
+So he took about five thousand men and set them in ambush between Bethel and Ai, on the west side of the city.

 ###### 13
 And when they had set the people, all the army that _was_ on the north of the city, and its rear guard on the west of the city, Joshua went that night into the midst of the valley.